Max0513/Max0513.github.io/_posts/2025-02-01-Saliford-turn-over-analysis.md

 >Investigate the three outlier departments, looking for a patern that could had to the story.

-Segmenting the data by department and running a statistical analysis on dimensions such as average_montly_hours, staisfaction_levels or promotion_last_5_years might help figure out missing pieces of the puzzle.
+Segmenting the data by department and running a statistical analysis on metrics such as average_montly_hours, staisfaction_levels or promotion_last_5_years might help figure out missing pieces of the puzzle.

 <br>